Cylinders in singular del Pezzo surfaces: Construction of cylinders

 Existence of such birational morphisms $h$ and $g$ shows that the given surface $S$ admits a $(-K_S)$-polar cylinder since

 where $D_{\tilde{S}}=g(D_{\check{S}})$ and $D_{S}=f(D_{\tilde{S}})$.

-For a given del Pezzo surface with du Val singularities not listed in Theorem~\ref{theorem:main} (I), the method to construct such birational morphisms $h$ and $g$ is described in the table of the next section.
+For a given del Pezzo surface of degree $\leq 2$ with du Val singularities not listed in Theorem~\ref{theorem:main}~(I), the method to construct such birational morphisms $h$ and $g$ is described in Tables~\ref{table:deg1} and~\ref{table:deg2} at the end.

-\section{The Table}
+\subsection{The Table}

-In this section, for a given del Pezzo surface $S$ with du Val singularities, we provide the divisor $D_{\mathbb{P}^2}$ and the birational morphisms $h$ and $g$ described in the previous section in order to show how to construct a $(-K_S)$-polar cylinder on $S$.
-We read the table in the following way.
+For a given del Pezzo surface $S$ of degree $\leq 2$ with du Val singularities, in Tables~\ref{table:deg1}~and~\ref{table:deg2}, we provide the divisor $D_{\mathbb{P}^2}$ and the birational morphisms $h$ and $g$ described in \ref{subsection:low degrees} in order to show how to construct a $(-K_S)$-polar cylinder on $S$.